Demo Contact

 Change Failure Rate: The percentage of changes that fail or cause issues during implementation.
 This metric measures the effectiveness of the IT team in identifying and addressing potential risks and issues associated with changes.

 Change Lead Time: The average time taken to implement a change.
-This metric measures the efficiency of the IT team in planning and implementing changes in a timely manner.
+This metric measures the efficiency of the IT team in planning and implementing changes promptly.

 Request Fulfilment Metrics

-Request Fulfilment Cycle Time: The average time taken to fulfil a request, from the time the request is received to the time it is fulfilled.
-This metric measures the efficiency of the IT team in handling and fulfilling requests in a timely manner.
+Request Fulfilment Cycle Time: The average time taken to fulfil a request; from the time the request is received to the time it is fulfilled.
+This metric measures the efficiency of the IT team in handling and fulfilling requests promptly.

-First Contact Resolution Rate: The percentage of requests that are resolved at the first point of contact.
+First Contact Resolution Rate: The percentage of requests resolved at the first point of contact.
 This metric measures the effectiveness of the IT team in handling and resolving requests efficiently and effectively.

 Request Escalation Rate: The percentage of requests that require escalation to higher levels of support or management.
 This metric measures the effectiveness of the IT team in handling complex or difficult requests and identifying areas for improvement.